 I’m 16 and I am a videographer, published writer, and I specialize in all forms of photography.
 I’ve been traveling about the U.S for 7 years with my family and I am currently living in Reno NV, the biggest little city in the world!

 Wow, you are absolutely impressive!
 So, how is your daily life at the moment different than an average 16-year-olds?

-I was 10 years old when my family started traveling, and I have very faint memories of what it was like before this crazy adventure began, and my siblings know is tiny hotel shampoos, one back pack of toys, and 10 hour long road trip naps very well.
+I was 10 years old when my family started traveling, and I have very faint memories of what it was like before this crazy adventure began, and my siblings know is tiny hotel shampoos, one backpack of toys, and 10-hour long road trip naps very well.

-My family consists of my mom, dad, 2 younger sisters and 1 younger brother.
+My family consists of my mom, dad, 2 younger sisters, and 1 younger brother.

 How did your family get into this vagabond lifestyle?
 What have the last 7 years entailed for your family?

 When I was 10, my dad was offered a job that would allow us all to travel from state to state, wherever he was needed at that moment.
-Because of that, most of hour days center around 10 hours of driving or more.
+Because of that, most of the hour days center around 10 hours of driving or more.

 When driving isn’t involved, our routines vary depending on the state.
-When in upstate New York, we spent most days inside our cozy one bedroom hotel room and occasionally taking trips to the city or states around New York.
+When in upstate New York, we spent most days inside our cozy one-bedroom hotel room and occasionally taking trips to the city or states around New York.
 Places like Utah or Washington, we moved around the cities and towns learning about the different cultures they had to offer.

 The past years have brought both happy as well as sad times, sometimes leaving behind a good friend or two, but I enjoy my life despite it all, and every couple of years or so is when a new adventure starts.
-My mom is a seamstress, and my dad is an superintendent/consultant; and out of my younger siblings and I, me being the eldest, I work as well.
+My mom is a seamstress, and my dad is a superintendent/consultant; and out of my younger siblings and I, me being the eldest, I work as well.